daattali/beautiful-jekyll/_posts/2020-01-30-2020-ldap-channel-binding-and-ldap-signing-requirement-for-windows.md

 DATE:

 ---
+EDIT 14/02/2020:

+Microsoft release an advisory [ADV190023](https://portal.msrc.microsoft.com/en-us/security-guidance/advisory/ADV190023) stating that:

+> ...The Updates in March 2020 add new audit events, additional logging, and a remapping of Group Policy values that will enable hardening LDAP Channel Binding and LDAP Signing.
+The March 2020 updates do not make changes to LDAP signing or channel binding policies or their registry equivalent on new or existing domain controllers.

+The change that will enable LDAP signing and channel binding on domain controllers configured with default values is now scheduled in August 2020.

+***

 In summer 2019 Microsoft [announced ](https://support.microsoft.com/en-us/help/4520412/2020-ldap-channel-binding-and-ldap-signing-requirement-for-windows)an update scheduled for January 2020 that would change the default behavior of domain controllers with regards to the security of LDAP communications.
 After this change, domain controllers will reject insecure LDAP communications regarding [LDAP signing](https://support.microsoft.com/en-us/help/935834/how-to-enable-ldap-signing-in-windows-server-2008) and [LDAP Channel binding](https://support.microsoft.com/en-us/help/4034879/how-to-add-the-ldapenforcechannelbinding-registry-entry).
 To quote Microsoft:

 > ...reject Simple Authentication and Security Layer (SASL) LDAP binds that do not request signing (integrity verification) or to reject LDAP simple binds that are performed on a clear text (non-SSL/TLS-encrypted) connection.